shuckster/statebot-sh/examples/cloud-connect/README.md

 This is a shell-script that helps automate connecting to public wifi hotspots that sit behind a captive-portal (ie; the ones where you need an account.)

-It needs `plugins` to work.
-Two are bundled: An example that demonstrates how to write a plugin, and another that works with `BTWifi-with-FON` hotspots (so long as you have a valid and active account! :)
+It works using `plugins/`, and two are bundled: An example that demonstrates how to write a plugin, and another that works with `BTWifi-with-FON` hotspots (so long as you have a valid and active account! :)

 ## Installation